3 minute read

 We are building one-off prototypes most of the time.

-Data projects are a puzzle with lots of promising answers competing against each other that you slowly refine though logic and experimentation.
+Data projects are a puzzle with lots of promising answers competing against each other that you slowly refine through logic and experimentation.

 There are too few similar enough repeated activities too easily predict the pace.